xenomorphis/ApexEvents/Readme.rst

 ``/apexevents``
     | *No permissions needed*
-    | Writes the version number and all available commands into the ingame chat.
+    | Writes the version number and all currently available commands into the ingame chat.